adielBm/math-archive/Logic/drafts/Gödel's incompleteness theorems.md

 Particularly in the context of first-order logic, formal systems are also called formal theories.

-In general, a **formal system** is a deductive apparatus that consists of a particular set of axioms along with rules of symbolic manipulation (or rules of inference) that allow for the derivation of new theorems from the axioms.
+In general, a **formal system** is a deductive system that consists of a particular set of axioms along with rules of symbolic manipulation (or rules of inference) that allow for the derivation of new theorems from the axioms.

 One example of such a system is **first-order Peano arithmetic**, a system in which all variables are intended to denote natural numbers.